mbsimonovic/terraform-aws-service-catalog/examples/for-learning-and-testing/landingzone/account-baseline-app/README.md

 This is an example of how to use the [account-baseline-app](/modules/landingzone/account-baseline-app) to establish security baseline for AWS Landing Zone for configuring the app accounts (e.g., dev, stage, prod) of an AWS Organization - including setting up AWS Config, AWS CloudTrail, Amazon Guard Duty, IAM users, IAM groups, IAM password policy, and more.
+This example is optimized for learning, experimenting, and testing (but not direct production usage).
+If you want to deploy this module directly in production, check out the [examples/for-production folder](/examples/for-production).

 ## Quick start